Brain Awareness Week Frequently Asked Questions

 Most other organization types, including brain training facilities and corporations, would fall under the Affiliate category.

 If you are still unsure or have further questions please feel free to contact us at firstname.lastname@example.org.

 As an individual, how can I get involved?

 While partnership is limited to organizations and individuals working in partnership with an organization, we encourage individuals to participate in the campaign.
-Search the Partner List and International Calendar for partners and events in your area and volunteer to help out.
+Search the Partner List and BAW Calendar of Events for partners and events in your area and volunteer to help out.
 Consider creating your own “organization”—perhaps developing a BAW “Book Club” to read and discuss neuroscience related books during March, or screening the “Staying Sharp” DVD for a group of your friends.

 Help--my organization does not appear on the active partner list.

 Organizations are added to the partner list manually after they are approved.
 This usually happens within two weeks of approval.
 If you still do not see yourself listed after two weeks please contact us at email@example.com.

 How can I find events in my area?

 Search the official BAW Calendar of Events by country, US state, or city.

 How do I plan an event?
 How do I promote my events?